In This Article

-How to Propagate Your Poinsettia Plant
+How to Propagate Poinsettia

 Poinsettias are simple to propagate via stem cuttings.
-To do this, you'll need a healthy mother plant, clean shears or a knife, rooting hormone powder, a small plant pot, a clear plastic bag, and fresh potting mix or fine sand.
+To do this, you'll need a healthy mother plant, clean shears or a knife, rooting hormone powder, a small pot, a clear plastic bag, and fresh potting mix or fine sand.

-- Using your shears, remove a healthy-looking six-inch cutting from the mother plant.
+Step 2: Using your shears, remove a healthy-looking six-inch cutting from the mother plant.

-- Dip the cut end of the stem in rooting hormone.
+Step 3: Dip the cut end of the stem in rooting hormone.

-- Cover the cutting with the plastic bag, arranging it so that the leaves aren't touching the bag.
+Step 5: Cover the cutting with the plastic bag, arranging it so that the leaves aren't touching the bag.
 This will create a more humid environment for the cutting.

 Step 6: Place the cutting in a warm place with bright, indirect light (not direct sunlight like you would with a mature poinsettia).
 You should see new growth after around four weeks, which indicates that the plant is growing new roots.
 At this point, you can remove the plastic bag and care for the plant as usual.